cadlinga/QCProject/README.md

 This repo is initially public, I will soon make it private so if you do not already have a GitHub account please create one so I can add you.
 To anyone who wishes to connect their machine to the repo (coders primarily) we will need to generate SSH keys, which we can do one-to-one as required.

-# Team
-A short biography of each team member will be written into the team directory.
-Please complete this as soon as possible.

 ## Roles
 Initially I (Conner) will handle task management.
 There will be a "department lead" for science, coding and writing.
 The "heads" are highlighted in bold below.
 This can be changed however you like but a head should be nominated.
 The head of department will be responsible for communicating the progress and problems being experienced by that team in any meeting.